 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain what five things clearly specify the exact gap between desired and actual performance.
+-Name five things clearly specify the exact gap between desired performance and the supervisee's actual performance.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."